Cloud Service >> Knowledgebase >> cPanel >> What is a control panel on a computer?

 The Evolution of the Control Panel

-The Windows Control Panel has been in use from the early versions of the operating system, with each version of the operating system coming with newer applets and controls.
+The Windows Control Panel in Computer has been in use since the early versions of the operating system, with each version of the operating system coming with newer applets and controls.
 Some notable changes include:

 control panel